-Several predictors of maternal morbidity in women with hypertensive disorders of pregnancy have been studied (8-12).
+Several predictors of maternal morbidity in women with HDP have been studied (8-12).
 However, the prognostic value of these indicators in a multivariate approach is unclear for women with late preterm hypertensive disorders.
-Therefore, we assessed the prognostic capacity of clinical features and laboratory findings at inclusion with respect to progression to severe HDP as indication for delivery during expectant monitoring in women with late preterm hypertensive disorders.
+Therefore, we assessed the prognostic capacity of clinical features and laboratory findings at inclusion with respect to progression to severe HDP as an indication for delivery during expectant monitoring in women with late preterm hypertensive disorders.